by Collyn Rivers – Updated 2021

-This article shows the sizes and lengths of electric supply cables for caravans and motorhomes legally required in Australia and New Zealand.
+This article shows the sizes and lengths of electric supply cables for travel trailers and motorhomes legally required in Australia and New Zealand.

-Supply cables for caravans – the basic requirements
+Supply cables for travel trailers – the basic requirements

-Prior to 2008, some restrictions on supply cables for caravans ensured they were acceptable for other usages then under revision.
-Without those restrictions, supply cables for caravans would have been legal (and safe) for some uses, but not others.
+Prior to 2008, some restrictions on supply cables for travel trailers ensured they were acceptable for other usages then under revision.
+Without those restrictions, supply cables for travel trailers would have been legal (and safe) for some uses, but not others.
 The revised requirements thus removed that risk.
 Furthermore, they resulted in a greater choice of approved lengths.

 The most relevant part is set out below.
 The lengths and sizes shown relate to typical supply cables for all RV and general use.
 There are, however, restrictions if used for loads such as large electric motors etc.